jawj/zapatos-docs/src/index.md

 The strings that can be directly interpolated into a `sql` template string are defined by its `Interpolations` type variable, [as noted above](#sql-tagged-template-strings).
 Typically, this will limit them to the names of tables and columns.

-Interpolated strings are passed through to the raw SQL query double-quoted, to preserve capitalisation and neutralise SQL keywords, but otherwise unchanged.
+Interpolated strings are passed through to the raw SQL query double-quoted, to preserve capitalisation and neutralise SQL keywords.
+For example, `myTable` becomes `"myTable"`, and `mySchema.myTable` becomes `"mySchema"."myTable"`.

 It's highly preferable to use interpolated string literals for table and column names rather than just writing those values in the query itself, in order to benefit from auto-completion and (ongoing) type-checking.